ballerina-platform/ballerina-lang/docs/tutorials/main-program.md

 1. Save your file by clicking **File** and **Save As**.
 Provide an appropriate name for you **.bal** file.
 1. Click the **Run** button and click **Application** to run this file.
 You can see the output in the console of the Ballerina Composer.

+The output contains a JSON payload.
+This tutorial aims to access the JSOn payload and extract the contents under **list**.
+This enables you to obtain the temperature forecast in Kelvin for the next five days.

 ### Work with JSON

+The next step is to obtain the JSON payload content.

 1. Use the search, or navigate to a function called **getJsonPayload**, which is in the **ballerina.lang.messages** library.
+This library contains functions that enable you to modify and use messages in various ways.
 1. Drag and drop this onto the main program in the canvas.
+This automatically applies this function on message **m** since that is the default message.
     ![alt text](../images/GetJsonPayload.gif)
 1. Modify the name of the JSON function you added to something meaningful.
     ![alt text](../images/GetJsonPayloadMessage.png)